rxrossi/fv-server/notes.md

+Next steps, server side
++ [X] Move the subdocument stock from products to is own Model, reference in on products
+  + [X] Create a working controller for get all that populates stock entries
+  + [X] Make the virtuals work
++ [X] Make Products integration tests work
+  + [X] Fix the issue with products route test
++ [X] Make Purchases integration tests work
++ [X] extract configure server from index, it makes the test to not work correctly with jest watch

+Then, client side
++ [ ] Write the sales feature

 # Tips for next features
 Container should fetch list, components should not, the closest possible to a dumb componenet, the better, I think...